 Almost every new estate planning client meets with two lawyers at the initial meeting to discuss their concerns and objectives.
 This reflects our approach to treat each client as a client of the whole firm – not just a single lawyer in the firm.
 Several lawyers are involved in reviewing and discussing drafts of the planning documents, participating in the follow-up discussions, and discussing and overseeing the “tweaking” of the plan.
 Additionally, at least one paralegal is assigned to the team to assure coordination of efforts and, importantly, that client matters progress on schedule.

 A similar team approach is used for our administration and litigation clients.
-The only difference is who comprises the primary team that works to deliver those services.
+The only difference is who comprises the primary team that works along with me to deliver those services.
 It is this team approach, however, that enables us to keep our representation of clients at the highest possible level.